Artists / Researchers

 Madeleine is an artist and curator whose work takes the form of curatorial projects, institutional critique, pedagogy, performance and poetic practice often/always working in collectives or collaboration with others.
 Her work attends across registers to artworks as a form of encounter with ecosystems in flux and she works with artists and scientists to expand the way we experience earthly narratives.
 From 2016-2019 she was curator of the award winning collective memorial project: The Ash Project.
-She leads the Food Art Research Network and is Curatorial Director of Custom Food Labs, where she also initiates the research collective Speculative Landscapes, tracing perspectives and histories of the Folkestone Warren.
+She convenes the Food Art Research Network and is Curatorial Director of Custom Food Labs, where she initiates the research collective Speculative Landscapes, tracing perspectives and histories of the Folkestone Warren.
 She is a Teaching Associate in Curating Practices and Art History at Monash University.

 Leone Contini (Florence)